cap-js/docs/tools/cds-typer.md

 ```

 ### Static Top-Level Imports {#typer-top-level-imports}
 Starting with `cds-typer@0.26.0`, a new option `useEntitiesProxy` can be passed to `cds-typer` that allows you to statically import your entities on top-level, as you intuitively would.
-You still have to _use them_ only in a context where the cds runtime is fully booted, like in a service definition:
+You can still only _use them_ in a context where the cds runtime is fully booted, like in a service definition:

 ```ts twoslash
 // @paths: {"#cds-models/*": ["%typedModels:bookshop:resolved%"]}